aeddeb/image-saver/readme.md

 ```

 ## Run App
 To run the application, export a FLASK_APP environment variable as the flask application and then use the flask run command.
 Additionally, flask defaults to run in production mode.
-If you would like to run in development mode, you have to set FLASK_env to development.
+If you would like to run in development mode, you have to set FLASK_ENV to development.

 ```
 $ export FLASK_APP=flaskapp